LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 But, often times, there is a need to automatically run some code when the page is first loaded - perhaps to fetch data from a server or the blockchain - and also the need to automatically run some code when a certain state variable changes.

 These type of functions are called side effects.
 React gives us the `useEffect` hook which allows us to write these kinds of effects. `useEffect` takes two arguments - a function and a dependency array.
-The function is the code that is run when the effect is ran, and the dependency array specifies *when* to trigger the side effect.
+The function is the code that runs when the effect is run, and the dependency array specifies *when* to trigger the side effect.

 Consider an example where when the website is first loaded, it wants to load some data from the server.
 While doing so, it wants to display the user a loading screen, and then once the data has been loaded, remove the loading screen and show the actual content.
 How do we do this?